How Do I Connect My Portable Power Station to My House?

 Using an Inlet Box to Isolate Power Safely

 Use an inlet box mounted outside your home.
 It lets you plug in your generator without running cords through doors or windows.
+This is often paired with a portable solar power generator to keep the house running sustainably during long-term outages.

 Choosing the Right Generator Cord and Length